-The faster and more efficiently hand-drawn objects are created for animation, the easier it is to work, because the more frames, the smoother and more accurate the result will be.
-The ability to draw allows the animator to think about the movement of characters in advance and quickly navigate the change in the position of their body to ensure high-quality animation.
+The faster and better the drawn objects for animation are created, the easier it is to work with them, because the more frames, the smoother and more accurate the result will be.
+The ability to draw allows the animator to think about the movement of the characters in advance and quickly navigate the change in their body position in order to provide high-quality animation.

-Modern technology has relieved the animator from the need to draw each of the 24 frames per second.
-Working with animation just got easier.
-At the same time, this did not in any way affect the freedom of imagination and fantasy, which is provided to the animator when creating 2D animation.
+Modern technology has saved the animator from having to draw each of the 24 frames per second.
+Animation just got easier.
+However, this in no way affected the freedom of imagination and fantasy that is provided to the animator when creating 2D animation.

 - Software mastering is a really important skill for a 3D animator

-In 3D animation, you do not need to bother with every frame: you have animation software at your disposal that allows you to use tweening.
+In 3D animation, you don’t have to fiddle with every frame – you have animation software that allows you to use motion tweens.
 This is a very cool and handy feature of computer animation, which consists in creating intermediate frames between a given start and end position.
-It allows to painlessly and quickly create the appearance of a smooth transition from the first frame to the last, due to which, as a result, we see what is called movement.
+It allows you to painlessly and quickly create the appearance of a smooth transition from the first frame to the last, so that in the end we see what is called movement.

 2D vs 3D Animation Cost: Major Pricing Factors

-There is an opinion that 2D animation is cheaper to produce and more affordable than 3D.
-In general, this is true, but it must be understood that we are considering the issue of price from the point of view of a generalized abstract comparison.
-In fact, any kind of animation is complex and, accordingly, expensive work that requires a customized approach to each project and a lot of time and resources.
-So what are the factors that affect the cost of an animation?
+There is an opinion that 2D animation is cheaper to produce and more accessible than 3D.
+In general, this is true, but we must understand that we are considering the question of price from the point of view of a generalized abstract comparison.
+In fact, any kind of animation is a complex and, accordingly, expensive work that requires an individual approach to each project and a lot of time and resources.
+So, what factors affect the cost of animation?

-The main pricing factor is the use of expensive and resource-heavy software.
-This is exactly the case for 3D animation: it requires special programs and a lengthy rendering procedure.
-The software for 2D animation is less resource-intensive and the compilation procedure itself is much faster.
-This, however, does not devalue the work, especially if each frame was manually drawn.
-The more manual labor involved in creating 2D animation, the more expensive it will be.
+The main pricing factor is the use of expensive and resource-intensive software.
+This is exactly the case with 3D animation – it requires special programs and a long rendering procedure.
+2D animation software is less resource-intensive and the compilation process is much faster.
+This, however, does not devalue the work, especially if each frame was drawn by hand.
+The more manual labor involved in creating a 2D animation, the more expensive it will be.

 It takes into account the number of objects needed and the general appearance of the background.
-Every detail needs time and attention to create: the more details, the more resources are spent on making the animation and, accordingly, the higher the price.
-The level of realism, complex changing background, special effects – all this directly affects the cost and determines the final appearance of the animation.
+Each detail requires time and attention to create – the more details, the more resources are spent on creating animation and, accordingly, the price is higher.
+The level of realism, complex background changes, special effects – all this directly affects the cost and determines the final look of the animation.

 The longer the animation, the higher its cost.
 But even here everything is not so simple.
-For example, for the same budget, a studio can create a more detailed short animation or a longer one with less detail.
-Therefore, length is considered in conjunction with style, detail and complexity and cannot affect cost in isolation from other factors.
+For example, for the same budget, a studio can create a more detailed short animation, or a longer one with less detail.
+Thus, length is considered in conjunction with style, detail, and complexity, and cannot affect cost separately from other factors.

-The presence of a character in 2D or 3D animation also affects the cost.
-This greatly complicates the process and makes it more time-intensive: it is necessary to develop and illustrate characters from scratch, think over their image and characteristics, model and rig them for movement in the case of 3D animation.
-Characters are the most difficult aspect of animation, as each part of their bodies must act independently, but at the same time, when moving, they must portray a harmonious and balanced picture.
+Also, the cost is affected by the presence of a character in 2D or 3D animation.
+This greatly complicates the process and makes it more laborious – you have to develop and illustrate characters from scratch, think over their image and characteristics, model and rig them for movement in the case of 3D animation.
+Characters are the most difficult aspect of animation, as each part of their body must act independently, but at the same time, they must display a harmonious and balanced picture when moving.

-On average, the time to create a minute 2D or 3D animation ranges from two weeks.
-If the customer is satisfied with this term, then the price will be adjusted taking into account the above factors.
-If the project is needed earlier, the cost of the product will rise.
-This is due to the involvement of more specialists, the need to work overtime and an increased load on equipment.
+On average, the time it takes to create a one-minute 2D or 3D animation is two weeks or more.
+If the customer is satisfied with this period, the price will be adjusted taking into account the above factors.
+If the project is needed earlier, the cost of the product will increase.
+This is due to the involvement of more specialists, the need to work overtime, and increased load on equipment.

 It is difficult to talk about a specific price, since everything depends on the project – we will not be original in saying that.
-On average, we can talk about a price of about $5,000 per minute of 2D animation and $10,000 for the same duration of 3D animation.
+On average, we can talk about the price of about $5,000 for a minute of 2D animation and $10,000 for the same duration of 3D animation.